 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can:

-We also maintain information on our website on where to get help in child abuse situations.
+We also maintain information on our website on how to report child abuse situations to the local authorities.

 In Germany, there are two separate phone numbers that correspond to 911 in the United States: In an emergency, dial 112 for an ambulance and 110 for the police.